anz-bank/sysl/docs/language_guide.md

 #### Non-sysl file

-When you import sysl file, you can omit the `.sysl` file extension.
+When you import a sysl file, you can omit the `.sysl` file extension.

 To import a non-sysl file like swagger file, you can `import foreign_import_swagger.yaml as com.foo.bar.app ~swagger`.